chunkai1312/react-redux-universal-starter/README.md

-# react-redux-boilerplate
+# react-material-boilerplate

-> React/Redux application boilerplate
+> A React/Redux application boilerplate using material design

 ## Contains